JAAKKQ/Serup/README.md

 3. Install the nodejs program by cloning the Arduino repo to your server.
 4. Install needed dependencies with `npm install`
 5. Set the serial port in `port.json` file.
 You can get list of all available ports by running `node available`
 6. Create a systemd service so that that the [Serup/index.js](https://github.com/JAAKKQ/Serup/blob/Arduino/index.js) file is always running.
-You can find the exapmle service in [Serup/Serup.service](https://github.com/JAAKKQ/Serup/blob/Arduino/Serup.service) you should edit the third section of ExecStart to where the [Serup/index.js](https://github.com/JAAKKQ/Serup/blob/Arduino/index.js) file is located.
+You can find the exapmle service in [Serup/Serup.service](https://github.com/JAAKKQ/Serup/blob/Arduino/Serup.service) you should edit the third section of ExecStart to where the [Serup/index.js](https://github.com/JAAKKQ/Serup/blob/Arduino/index.js) file is located on your server.
 7. Test if it works `sudo node index.js` If errors come up check the [subject for common errors](https://github.com/JAAKKQ/Serup#common-errors) below.
 8. Now start the service: `sudo systemctl start Serup` and enable it so that it opens up after rebooting: `sudo systemctl enable Serup`